kudobuilder/kudo.dev/content/docs/repository.md

 ## Managing Packages

-As of now, all official packages are mirrored from the [github repository](https://github.com/kudobuilder/operators).
-To add new operators, or to update an existing operator, create a PR against that repository.
+As of now, all official packages are mirrored from the [Github repository](https://github.com/kudobuilder/operators).
+To add new Operators, or to update an existing Operator, create a PR against that repository.